 Reasonable accommodation is any modification or adjustment that will enable a qualified student with a disability to participate in school functions.
 Below are some examples of accommodations.
-To qualify for any of the following accommodations, a student must be registered with the Student Wellness office.
+To qualify for any of the following accommodations, a student must be registered with the Director of Student Wellness.
 Appropriate documentation must be current and on file.
 Accommodations are provided from the moment the student provides the accommodation form to the instructor.
 Accommodations are not retroactive.

-Interpreter Services - For interpreting needs, a student must establish with the Student Wellness office, make a request, and provide appropriate documentation.
-It is very important that all class schedules are given to the Student Wellness office as soon as the classes have been scheduled.
+Interpreter Services - If a student needs an interpreter, he/she must register with the disability counselor, make a request, and provide appropriate documentation.
+It is very important that all class schedules are given to the disability counselor as soon as the classes have been scheduled.
 Any change in a class schedule should be reported immediately.